pubannotation/pubannotation/README.md

 ### Google authentication procedure

-Execute the following ur in the browser and log in with the pubannotation specific user account.
+Open the following URL in the browser and log in with the PubAnnotation-specific Google account.
 ```
 https://console.developers.google.com/
 ```